 Believe it or not, even rental companies can offer coupon discounts.
 You can often find these at RetailMeNot or even directly on the company’s website.
 Just sign up on the company’s site for emails and they will sometimes send them to you.

 Never allow the rental car company to fill the tank for you.
-They will actually charge you more than what it would have cost if you had filled the tank yourself.
+They often charge you more than what it would have cost if you had filled the tank yourself.

-Take a few minutes and stop by the gas station and you’ll pay less for that tank of gas than what the company will charge you.
+Take a few minutes and stop by the gas station and you’ll pay less for that tank of gas.